JoshuaEgwuatu/Fall-2023-Autonomous-Crawlspace-Inspection-Robot/Navigation/Signoffs/Livestream Camera Subsystem.md

 # Livestream Camera Subsystem
 # Function of the subsystem

-The purpose of adding a live stream video camera to the Raspberry Pi in an Autonomous Crawl Space Inspection Robot is to establish seamless communication between the robot and a central control unit.
-This entails transmitting real-time video feeds.
-By incorporating a live stream camera, the central control unit can remotely monitor and observe the robot's actions and the surrounding environment within the crawl space instantly.
-This functionality enables efficient inspection and exploration by providing a live video feed that allows operators to assess the crawlspace's condition, identify potential concerns, and make well-informed decisions based on visual feedback.
-The live stream camera on the Raspberry Pi enhances communication and coordination between the robot and the central control unit, resulting in an improved inspection system that is more responsive and effective.

-The team chose the BetaFPV C02 2.1mm 1200TVL FPV Micro Camera.
-By connecting the camera to Raspberry Pi, the team can utilize the features of the BetaFPV C02 2.1mm 1200TVL FPV Micro Camera.
-The Raspberry Pi's dedicated camera connector is compatible with the BetaFPV C02.
+The live stream camera on the Raspberry Pi enables real-time video transmission for seamless communication between the robot and the central control unit.
+The BetaFPV C02 2.1mm 1200TVL FPV Micro Camera was selected and connected to the Raspberry Pi for this purpose, enhancing inspection capabilities and facilitating informed decision-making.

 # Constraints: